suriyun-production/mmorpg-kit-docs/docs/pages/163-equipment-bones-setup-manager.md

 * * *

-Change can create a manager scripting object from create menu and change the manager in `GameInstance`
+You can create a manager scripting object from create menu and change the manager in `GameInstance`

 ![](../images/163/1.png)